 Otherwise, there are the following ways to apply for registration.

 The most common way to show that you have the appropriate level of knowledge and skill for full GMC registration is to pass the test conducted by the Professional and Linguistic Assessments Board (the PLAB test).

-If you don't intend to work as a permanent NHS consultant, or if you are not yet ready to make an application for specialist registration, then this may be a good route for you to consider to allow you to take up an appropriate job.
+If you don't intend to work as a permanent NHS consultant, or if you are not yet ready to make an application for specialist registration, then this may be a good route to registration to allow you to take up an appropriate job.

 Sponsorship by an approved sponsor

-The GMC also has a list of approved sponsors for the purpose of GMC full registration GMC approved sponsors - sponsorship for GMC registration by these bodies is a matter between the sponsoring organisations and the GMC.
+The GMC has a list of all its approved sponsors - sponsorship for GMC registration by anyone other than the RCR is a matter between them and the GMC.

 Certificate of Eligibility for Specialist Registration (CESR)